FAQs

 There will be opportunities for the retention of a range of biodiversity improvements, including established habitats, hedgerows and woodland, beyond the decommissioning of the Project, ultimately enhancing the ecological value of the area.

 A requirement to decommission the scheme will be part of the DCO itself; failing to comply with that requirement would be a criminal offence.
-We will be producing an Outline Decommissioning Strategy as part of the EIA and will submit this with the Development Consent Order (DCO) application.
+We have produced an Outline Decommissioning Strategy as part of the EIA and submitted this with the Development Consent Order (DCO) application.
 A final decommissioning strategy will be prepared and agreed with the relevant authorities at that time of decommissioning and will include detailed measures and timescales.
 We expect decommissioning to take between 12 and 24 months.

 • As part of the pre-application process for a Development Consent Order (DCO) Application, it is our responsibility to consult parties who hold an interest in any land that is within the draft Order limits for the project.
 This is a statutory requirement under section 42(d) and section 44 of the 2008 Planning Act.

-Following the statutory consultation for Lime Down Solar Park, which took place between Wednesday 29 January and Wednesday 19 March 2025, we are continuing to refine our plans for the Project which include the draft Order limits (i.e. the proposed location area).
-We are therefore continuing our environmental assessments to better understand the interests that may be held in areas of land that may be included as part of our proposals.
+Following the statutory consultation for Lime Down Solar Park, which took place between Wednesday 29 January and Wednesday 19 March 2025, we continued to refine our plans for the Project which include the draft Order limits (i.e. the proposed location area).
+We therefore continued our environmental assessments to better understand the interests that may be held in areas of land that may be included as part of our proposals.

-These parties are those who we may later be required to consult with during our statutory consultation under section 42(d) and section 44 of the 2008 Planning Act.
+These parties are those who we may have been be required to consult with during our statutory consultation under section 42(d) and section 44 of the 2008 Planning Act.

 If you have received an LIQ and require assistance completing the form, please contact a member of the Dalcour Maclaren land referencing team on 03331 885374 or limedownsolarpark@dalcourmaclaren.com